14th January 2022

 Is it time to take your work on holiday?
 Could a place by the sea be just the place to right the professional balance, giving you a new perspective on the daily routine and a fresher focus?
 We spoke to three coastal workers to find out how it affects their working life…

-The world of work has had many cycles of change, but in the last couple of years workers have experienced one of the most dramatic shifts, from working from home to hybrid working to work from anywhere.
+The world of work has had many cycles of change, but in the last couple of years, workers have experienced one of the most dramatic shifts, from working from home to hybrid working to working from anywhere.

 Artist Kitty Hillier recently started working exclusively from her studio looking out to the Penryn River as it flows towards the sea.
 It’s a tidal stretch with a shifting landscape, and bustling boat community right on the doorstep.
 Whether it’s a fleeting encounter with a Redshank, to making a new home in a boat – “like a giant sculpture really” – being this close to the water has an important role to play in Kitty’s work.